|

 confusion.
 Which do you think is the

-now if you could teach, as Boyd did, the underlying principles of dog-fights
+you could teach, as Boyd did, the underlying principles of dog-fights to any

-underlying dynamic of energy maneuverability so that every pilot knows not
+dynamic of energy maneuverability so that every pilot knows not only the

-only the principles for successfully completing a dog-fight once engaged, but
+principles for successfully completing a dog-fight once engaged, but also

-also when and where and if to successfully engage each opponent in the first
+when and where and if to successfully engage each opponent in the first instance.
+Imagine

-haven’t really used the terms “cost world” and “throughput world” in these
+really used the terms “cost world” and “throughput world” in these pages

 literature.
 Goldratt calls the world